 - Parkinson’s disease – resulting in permanent symptoms

-- Third-degree burns – covering 20% of the surface area of the body or 20% of the face or head
+- Third-degree burns – covering 20% of the body’s surface area or 20% of the face’s surface area

 The above list is only an example of a list of conditions and illnesses that may be covered by Critical Illness Cover in the UK.
 The final scope of conditions as well as definitions may differ depending on the provider and policy upgrades chosen.

-When choosing Critical Illness Cover in the UK or any health insurance, it is worth consulting an experienced adviser in this field who will tailor the policy to your needs, ensuring that you and your family receive the most suitable financial support.
+When choosing Critical Illness Cover in the UK or any health insurance, it is worth consulting an experienced adviser in this field who will advise on the policy to your needs, ensuring that you and your family receive the most suitable financial support.

 Would you like to find out more or to purchase critical illness cover?